 No list of Japanese ski resorts could be complete without Niseko United.
 The most famous and one of the most popular, this sprawling mountain playground is located 62 miles south of Sapporo and is actually four interlinked resorts.

 These resorts make their home on one mountain, Niseko Annupuri, which stands 4,291 feet/1,308 meters above sea level.
-The resorts here are Niseko Hanazono Resort, Niseko Tokyu Grand Hirafu, Niseko Village Ski Resort, and Niseko Annupuri International Ski Area.
+The ski resorts here are Niseko Hanazono Resort, Niseko Tokyu Grand Hirafu, Niseko Village Ski Resort, and Niseko Annupuri International Ski Area.

-The largest of the resorts is Grand Hirafu, with an excellent selection of beginner, intermediate, and advanced runs.
-You’ll find tons of amenities around the base as this is the most ‘built up’ of the four resorts.
+The largest of the ski resorts is Grand Hirafu, with an excellent selection of beginner, intermediate, and advanced runs.
+You’ll find tons of amenities around the base as this is the most ‘built up’ of the four ski resorts.

 A good-sized learner area is perfect for those starting out, and thanks to its extensive floodlighting, there’s lots of night skiing.
 So, you can pair a late-night lap with a starry dip in one of the onsens, making Grand Hirafu a pretty unique experience.
 And, thanks to its more developed feel, there’s a greater degree of multiculturalism, too.
 So, it’s a sound choice for those unfamiliar with Japan or visiting for the first time.